MTF Labs: History

-Music Tech Fest began as result of the Roadmap for Music Information Research (MIReS), a European FP7 project run by seven European research centers: Music Technology Group at the Universitat Pompeu Fabra in Barcelona; Stromatolite; OFAI, Austrian Research Institute for Artificial Intelligence, Vienna, Austria; INESCP, Instituto de Engenharia de Sistemas e Computadores, Porto, Portugal; IRCAM at the Centre Pompidou in Paris; Centre for Digital Music (C4DM), Queen Mary, University of London, UK; and Barcelona Music and Audio Technology (BMAT), Barcelona, Spain.
+Music Tech Fest began as result of the Roadmap for Music Information Research (MIReS), a European FP7 project run by seven European research centers: Music Technology Group at the Universitat Pompeu Fabra in Barcelona; OFAI, Austrian Research Institute for Artificial Intelligence, Vienna, Austria; Instituto de Engenharia de Sistemas e Computadores, Porto, Portugal; IRCAM at the Centre Pompidou in Paris; Centre for Digital Music (C4DM), Queen Mary, University of London, UK; and Barcelona Music and Audio Technology (BMAT), Barcelona, Spain.

 The project's Scientific Director Michela Magas of Stromatolite launched the first Music Tech Fest event in London 2012 as a way to bring academics and practitioners together.
 The first festival included contributions from EMI, BBC, Spotify, SoundCloud and Shazam as well as academic researchers, makers, developers and artists.
 MTF London 2012 featured 54 performers and presenters, 70 hackers and 70 creatives.

 In May 2013 the festival ran again in London with the additional involvement of all of the major record labels.
 In September of that year, Professor Andrew Dubber from Birmingham City University joined as festival director.
 In 2014, the festival went on tour with events in Wellington, Boston, London, Berlin and Paris.
-In 2015 festival organisers scheduled larger regional events, rather than focusing on individual cities: MTF Scandinavia in Umeå and MTF Central Europe in Ljubljana..
+In 2015 festival organisers scheduled larger regional events, rather than focusing on individual cities: MTF Scandinavia in Umeå and MTF Central Europe in Ljubljana.
 In September 2018, MTF took part in Stockholm, Sweden.
 It had more than 500 participants and some prominent artists as guests, including Imogen Heap.

-MTF is also a proud supporter of women in music and tech.
-While most music festivals struggle to find enough female representatives and oblige themselves to reach 50% of a female lineup by 2020, MTF achieved that in 2018.

-Starting with 2015, the Music Tech Fest is supported by the EU Horizon 2020 project MusicBricks which aims at fostering creative development of new ideas around music technology and supporting pilots which lead to market prototypes.
-This opens the pathway to reach a wider community of creative SME innovators.
+Starting with 2015, the Music Tech Fest is supported by the EU Horizon 2020 project MusicBricks.